VPAC/superlinux/supercomputingwithlinux.md

 Modulefiles also have the advantages of being shared on many users on a system (such as an HPC system) and easily allowing multiple installations of the same application but with different versions and compilation options.
 Sometimes users want the latest and greatest of a particular version of an application for the feature-set they offer.
 In other cases, such as someone who is participating in a research project, a consistent version of an application is desired.
 Having multiple version of applications available on a system is essential in research computing.

-Module commands
+**Module commands**

 Some basic module commands include the following:

-`module help`
-The command module help , by itself, provides a list of the switches, subcommands, and subcommand arguments that are available through the environment modules package.
+`module help` :The command module help , by itself, provides a list of the switches, subcommands, and subcommand arguments that are available through the environment modules package.
 Note that one of the subcommands is module help [modulefile].
 If, and only if, a help file has been associated with a particular module (and not the program itself), this command will generate any action.
 This is not the case with any of the modules installed on trifid - instead, use module whatis [modulefile] or module display [modulefile].

-`module avail`
-This option lists all the modules which are available to be loaded.
+`module avail` : This option lists all the modules which are available to be loaded.
 Notice that many of them have version numbers associated with them.
 Modules makes it easy to switch compiler application versions.
 The module name without a version number is the production default.

 One particular nuissance is that the output of a module avail is treated as a standard error, rather than standard output.
 Thus to pipe the output of module avail to less, one has to redirect standard error to standard output.
 This can also be used for providing an output of module whatis  i.e.,